reserve-protocol/protocol/docs/system-design.md

 ## System Auctions

-There are a few different types of trades that the Reserve Protocol makes, each with their own impetus and expected frequency.
+The Reserve Protocol makes a few different types of trades:

-- collateral to collateral (basket is changed by governance, or collateral defaults) (**rare**)
+- from collateral to RSR or RToken, in order to distribute collateral yields.
+These happen often.
-- collateral to RSR (reward / yield distribution to stRSR) (**daily/weekly**)
+- from reward tokens to RSR or RToken, in order to distribute tokens rewards from collateral.
+These also happen often.
-- rsr to collateral (insurance provided by stRSR in the event of a collateral default) (**rare**)
+- collateral to collateral, in order to change the distribution of collateral due to a basket change.
+Basket changes should be rare, happening only when governance changes the basket, or when some collateral token defaults.
-- reward tokens to collateral (token rewards turned into revenue) (**daily/weekly**)
+- RSR to collateral, in order to recollateralize the protocol from stRSR insurance, after a basket change.
+These auctions should be even rarer, happening when there's a basket change and insufficient capital to achieve recollateralization without using insure.

-Each of these trades takes place by way of auction.
-There is currently only one auction method (Gnosis EasyAuction), but the Reserve Protocol supports the ability to expand to other methods.
+Each type of trade can currently happen in only one way; the protocol launches a Gnosis EasyAuction.
+The Reserve Protocol is designed to make it easy to add other trading methods, but none others are currently supported.

 A good explainer for how Gnosis auctions work can be found (on their github)[https://github.com/gnosis/ido-contracts].